-Velvet Finishes doesn’t require any sanding, but since the nightstand had been sitting in my parents’ basement, I gave it a quick once over with a damp cloth to get rid of any dust or dirt.
+Velvet Finishes doesn’t require any sanding, but since the nightstand had been sitting in my parents’ basement, I gave it a quick once over with a damp cloth to get rid of any dust and dirt.

-I usually use old t-shirts for this step; it’s cheap!
+I usually use old t-shirts for this step.
+It’s cheap!

 2. Take the old hardware off.

 You’ll probably need a screwdriver, but sometimes, old hardware is easy to just screw off.

 3. Tape off the piece.